denodrivers/postgres/docs/README.md

 context, making them susceptible to be rolled back or executed alongside unwanted operations.
 We will call this kind of queries **unsafe operations**.

-Everytime you create a transaction the client you use will get a lock that prevent it from executing unsafe operations.
+Everytime you create a transaction the client you use will get a lock, with the purpose of blocking any external queries from running while a transaction takes course, effectively avoiding all unsafe operations from taking place.

 ```ts
 const transaction = my_client.createTransaction("transaction_1");